 The use of lines to direct the viewer’s eyes is also a creative way of utilising the composition of an image.
 Lines can be greatly impactful and should be considered when framing an image in pre-shot.
 All these elements can be creatively utilised to gain the optimal visual representation of a construction environment.

 The effective use of the above elements creates the perfect recipe for a great photograph but as a chef in a kitchen, all spices available shouldn’t be used simultaneously.
 Using one element at a time can be a great start to unfold the image’s composition.
 But photographs become especially impressive when mixing these elements tastefully by engaging playfully with the subject matter, that is the construction site.

-SO, WHY IS COMPOSITION IMPORTANT IN A PHOTOGRAPH?
+SO, WHY IS COMPOSITION IMPORTANT IN CONSTRUCTION PHOTOGRAPHY?

 Techniques of composition are what drive the image and help the viewer understand the visual message.
 Composition distinguishes the subject matter or focal point from the shapes, colours and structures which make up the content of the image.
 Composing effectively leads the viewer’s eyes around the image and back to the centre of focus.
 What follows are a few other techniques used by many, if not all, professional photographers.

 1. Grid Composition or Rule of Thirds in Construction Photography

 Images can be simplified by using this most common form of composition.
 By dividing the image into thirds, it is simplified and easily read.
 There is a certain aesthetic threshold that comes with using the rule of thirds when framing an image before shooting.

 By changing your angle, zooming in or out and shifting your depth of field, the rule of thirds is easily obtained.
 A professional photographer, however, will almost always be naturally drawn to use the rule of thirds.